3rd Grade Curriculum

 “Oh, don’t stop now!
 Keep going!” is a familiar refrain teachers hear when reading quality literature.
 Books such as C. S. Lewis’s The Lion, the Witch and the Wardrobe, E. B. White’s Charlotte’s Web, and George Selden’s The Cricket in Times Square are intentionally incorporated into the third grade literature curriculum to foster a love of story.

-Teachers use these well-told, compelling stories as springboards for other projects that expand beyond the study of literature.
-Students celebrate Character Day, bringing to life the fairy tale unit.
-Imagine coming to school dressed up as a favorite fairy tale character, celebrating in Hansel and Gretel’s candy house, and creating a diorama depicting a favorite fairy tale adventure.
-During the study of Charlotte’s Web, students design their own almanacs and perform a play for parents and friends.
-The unit culminates with a county fair at a local park where students participate in old-fashioned games such as tug-of-war, three-legged races, apple bobbing, pie eating, and a pig-decorating contest.
-While reading The Cricket in Times Square, students write their own articles for a newspaper, celebrate with a Chinese feast, and decorate matchboxes for their “pet” crickets.
-Finally, imaginations are stirred during the reading of The Lion, the Witch and the Wardrobe, where students sit in a dimly lit classroom and pretend they are in a wardrobe during the reading of the book.
-They also create a mythical mosaic creature from the land of Narnia, which draws upon the students’ imaginations as well as increases their enjoyment and understanding of this classic story.
+Teachers use these well-told, compelling stories as springboards for other projects that broaden the study of literature.
+Students explore the themes of friendship and adventure as they read The Tale of Despereaux.
+During the study of Charlotte’s Web, students perform a play for parents and friends.
+The unit culminates with a county fair where students participate in old-fashioned games such as tug-of-war, three-legged races, apple bobbing, pie eating, and a pig-decorating contest.
+While reading The Cricket in Times Square, students celebrate by pretending to ride a “subway car” (our local SunRail) like Mario and Chester and decorating matchboxes for their “pet” crickets.
+Finally, students read The Lion, the Witch and the Wardrobe, imagining themselves in the mythical world of Narnia along with Peter, Susan, Edmund, and Lucy.
+They create a mythical mosaic creature from the land of Narnia, which draws upon the students’ imaginations while increasing their enjoyment and understanding of this classic story.

 Library Science